RishubPatel/RISC-V-OTTER-CPU/README.md

 The final system uses a course-provided timer-counter peripheral as an interrupt source.

-Firmware accesses the peripheral through the memory-mapped I/O interface and configures its control and count registers.
+Firmware accesses the peripheral through the memory-mapped I/O interface and conFigures its control and count registers.

 Once enabled, the timer counts clock events and generates an interrupt when the programmed count is reached.

-For the final demonstration, I configured the timer to generate interrupts at approximately 200 Hz with no additional prescaling.
+For the final demonstration, I conFigured the timer to generate interrupts at approximately 200 Hz with no additional prescaling.
 With the clock configuration used in the project, this corresponded to a timer count of 249,999.

 These periodic interrupts drive the 7-segment display multiplexing routine.